Gourab98/Operating_System/README.md

 # Operating_System
 It is a combination of various tasks using Java Programming Language.
 Operating system tasks mostly done in JAVA.

-* Socket Programming:
+* Socket Programming: Using TCPU & UDP
- Using TCP
- Using UDP
+* ATM transaction System using Syncronization